JDMullally/FishGame/Fish/Planning/manager-protocol.md

 - Players to sign up to a tournament
 - Referees to report the results of a game and the current ongoing actions of a game
 - Observers to get those current ongoing actions
-- Player and Observers get the results of a round, the results of the entire tournament and the tournament statistics.
+- Players and Observers to get the results of a round, the results of the entire tournament, and the tournament statistics.

-Players should be allowed to sign up for 30 seconds, and then the sign up period ends the tournament starts.
+Players should be allowed to sign up for a tournament during a signup period.
+When the signup period ends the tournament starts.
 Once the tournament has started, no more players will be allowed to join.

+Referees should be allowed to report game results once a game has concluded and report ongoing actions as a game is in progress or has just ended.

 All other external methods should be available after the sign up phase.

 Internally, a tournament manager should divide the players into groups of 2-4 and assign them to referees.
 These referees will run the games and determine the winners.
-Once all games are complete, the winning players are gathered and stored.
-The tournament will repeat this process with each round's winning players until a single player remains.
+Once all games for a round are complete, the results of the games will determine which players move onto the next round and will continue until the tournament is over.

 **External Interface**

 `signUp()`
 - Player calls this method on Tournament Manager
 - The signature of this method is `Player -> Boolean`
-    - Player must have a positive integer as their age.
+    - Player must have a unique identifier and a positive integer as their age
-    - Boolean will return true if the player is signed up, otherwise false
+    - Returns true if the player is signed up, otherwise false
-- `Purpose:` This method would allow any number of Players to sign up to the tournament in a specified time frame
+- `Purpose:` This method would allow any number of Players to sign up to the tournament in a specified time frame.
-- The tournament manager should have a way to keep track of every player that has signed up in this time frame
+- The tournament manager should have a way to keep track of every player that has signed up in this time frame.

-`ReportGameResult`
+`reportGameResult()`
 - Referee calls this method on Tournament Manager
 - The signature of this method is `GameResult -> ()`
     - A Result represents the results of a single Fish game which should include the placements of all players and a list of the players that attempted to cheat in the game.
-- `Purpose:` Allows the referee to report cheating players
+- `Purpose:` Allows the referee to report game results including placements and cheating players
-- This method should be allowed only after the tournament has started.
+- This method should be allowed only after a game has concluded.

-`ReportOngoingAction`
+`reportOngoingAction()`
 - Referee calls this method on Tournament Manager
 - The signature of this method is `GameAction -> ()`
-    - An Action can be one of the following:
+    - A GameAction can be one of the following:
         - A Player was caught cheating
-        - The game has ended
+        - A game has ended
-        - Other important game information
+        - Other game information deemed important
-- `Purpose:` Allows a Referee to report a ongoing GameAction to the Tournament Manager.
+- `Purpose:` Allows a Referee to report an ongoing GameAction to the Tournament Manager.
-- This method should be allowed only after the tournament has started.
+- This method should be allowed only while a game is in progress or just ended.

-`getOngoingActions`
+`getOngoingActions()`
 - Observer calls this method on Tournament Manager
 - The signature of this method is `() -> List of GameAction`
-    - List of GameAction: A list of the most recent Game Action for all current games in the tournament
+    - List of GameAction: A list of the most recent GameAction for all current games in the tournament
-- `Purpose:` Allows an Observer to see the most recent Ongoing Actions in all games.
+- `Purpose:` Allows an Observer to see the most recent ongoing GameActions in all games.
 - This method should be allowed only after the tournament has started.

-`getTournamentResults`
+`getTournamentResults()`
 - Player or Observer calls this method on Tournament Manager
-- The signature of this method is `() -> TournamentResults`
+- The signature of this method is `() -> Maybe List of Player`
-    - A TournamentResult is one of:
+    - A Maybe List of Player is one of:
-        - Player: The player that has won the entire tournament
+        - List of Player: A list of players in the order in which they placed (descending) where the winner of the tournament is at index 0.
+Cheating players are not included in the results.
         - Error: Thrown if tournament is not over or has not started
-- `Purpose:` Allows an observer to see the winner of a given tournament
+- `Purpose:` Allows an observer to see the placements of all players of a given tournament.
-- This method should be allowed only after the tournament has started.

-`getRoundResults`
+`getRoundResults()`
 - Player or Observer calls this method on Tournament Manger
 - The signature of this method is `Number -> Maybe List of GameResult`
     - Number: Positive Integer representing a round in the tournament
     - A Maybe List of GameResult is one of:
         - List of GameResult: A list of GameResults for games in the given round
-        - Error: Thrown if given round hasn't concluded or started
+        - Error: Thrown if the given round hasn't concluded or started
-- `Purpose:` Allows an observer to see the results of a given tournament round
+- `Purpose:` Allows an observer to see the results of a given tournament round.
 - This method should be allowed only after the tournament has started.

-`getTournamentStatistics`
+`getTournamentStatistics()`
 - Player or Observer calls this method on Tournament Manger
 - The signature of this method is `() -> Statistic`
     - A Statistic represents the current statistics for all players in the tournament
+    - A Statistic can include the following:
+        - Player's current or final placement (depending on whether the tournament is ongoing or over)
+        - Player's number of wins and losses
+        - If a Player cheated
+        - Other Player information deemed important
-- `Purpose:` Allows an observer to see the current statistics of the tournament
+- `Purpose:` Allows an observer to see the current statistics of the tournament.
 - This method should be allowed only after the tournament has started.